-This little guide is from some brief notes I passed on to my MATH 3430 class, at Texas Tech University, in order to help students get started with LaTeX (in order to complete their final project).
+This little guide is from some brief notes I passed on to my MATH 3430 class (Spring 2017), at Texas Tech University, in order to help students get started with LaTeX (in order to complete their final project).
 These notes are in no way a definitive guide to LaTeX, but rather, a simple starting point to get you up and running quickly.
 If you have suggestions or tips you think should be added to this page, please feel free to email me.

 The material on this page is meant to help you get started with LaTeX.
 Roughly, you can think of LaTeX as the grown-up version of Microsoft Word.
 LaTeX allows you to have more control over the documents that you create and also makes typesetting mathematics easier.